wearefrank/skeleton/README.md

 ### Steps

 1. Create a new repository and choose this as template repository
-2. Clone the newly created project
+1. Clone the newly created project
-3. Fill in the skeletonrc.json to replace the template strings
+1. Fill in the skeletonrc.json to replace the template strings
-4. Run the skeleton.js script with node e.g. `node ./skeleton.js`
+1. Run the skeleton.js script with node e.g. `node ./skeleton.js`
-5. Add your own configuration files
+1. Add your own configuration files
-6. Make sure that the GitHub action credentials are added
+2. Make sure that a [PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) is configured for the repository.
+For public repositories within the WeAreFrank organization, this secret is often provided as organization secret.
+For private or external repositories the secret needs to be added manually.
+By default the CI/CD workflows expect the PAT to be available under the secret name 'WEAREFRANK_BOT_PAT'.
+If the PAT is made available under a different secret name, a find/replace can be done in the '.github/workflows' folder, replacing `WEAREFRANK_BOT_PAT` with `<your-secret-name>`.
-7. Commit & Profit!
+3. Commit & Profit!

 ### Configure Docusaurus GitHub Pages deployment
 1. Navigate to `GitHub -> Repository -> Pages -> Build and deployment` and select `GitHub Actions` from the **source** dropdown.